 3. How do I file a whistleblower or retaliation claim in Missouri?

-Discrimination: An employee may file a signed, written complaint with the Missouri Commission on Human Rights (MCHR).
+An employee who has been retaliated against for opposing these types of discrimination may file a signed, written complaint with the Missouri Commission on Human Rights (MCHR).
 The complaint must be filed within 180 days of the retaliatory action.
 The complaint must state the name and address of the person alleged to have committed the retaliatory action, and must describe the retaliatory action.
 MCHR will investigate and attempt to correct the situation.
 If MCHR is unable to correct the situation within 180 days, the employee may request a "right-to-sue" letter.
 Upon receipt of this letter, the employee then has 90 days to file a lawsuit in an appropriate court.